Farama-Foundation/PettingZoo/docs/content/environment_creation.md

 This documentation overviews creating new environments and relevant useful wrappers, utilities and tests included in PettingZoo designed for the creation of new environments.

+We will walk through the creation of a simple Rock-Paper-Scissors environment, with example code for both [AEC](/api/aec/) and [Parallel](/api/aec/) environments.

+See our [Custom Environment Tutorial](/tutorials/custom_environment/index) for a full walkthrough on creating custom environments, including complex environment logic and illegal action masking.

 ## Example Custom Environment

 This is a carefully commented version of the PettingZoo rock paper scissors environment.